mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 The concurrent performance data comes from the ``CoexistencePerformance`` configuration, the independent performance data can be obtained by running the ``WifiHostsOnly`` and the ``WpanHostsOnly`` configurations in :download:`omnetpp.ini <../omnetpp.ini>`.
 All of these extend the ``Coexistence`` configuration.
-The latter two disable either the Wifi or the Wpan host communication by setting the number of applications to 0.
+The latter two disable either the Wifi or the WPAN host communication by setting the number of applications to 0.
 The simulations are run for five seconds, and repeated eight times: